In cooperation with RumExchange I am bringing you a selection of rum tasting notes. Today’s feature is the brand new AuRhum ‘Clarity’.

 Transparency is a 46% ABV expression distilled and aged in Barbados at Foursquare.
 The latter needs no introduction at all, as every active Rum-lover is allover Richard Seale’s bottlings, whether they’re under the brand R.L.
-Seale, Doorly’s or the self titled ‘Foursquare’, with the 2005, Dominus and Premise recently been released.
-Transparency is an 8-year old Rum (with 8 years being the youngest in the blend), aged 100% in the tropics with no additives added, except for water to bring it down to 46%.
-It’s a blend of Pot and Column still rums, I’d guess most of it being column.
+Seale’s, Doorly’s or the Exceptional Cask series, with the 2005, Dominus and Premise recently released.
+Transparency is an 8-year old Rum (with 8 years being the youngest in the blend), aged 100% in the tropics, with no additives added (except for water to bring it down to 46%).
+It’s a blend of Pot and Column still rums, classic for Barbados Rum.

 – Distillery: Foursquare, Barbados

 – Type: Molasses, blend of Pot and Column, Ex-Bourbon

 Personal tasting notes, written on 14 June 2018: